 CapStone Beam Port:

 The RINSC has multiple methods for irradiating samples for Neutron Activation Analysis.
 Small samples can be put in “rabbits” and transported directly to the core using our 2 pneumatic rabbit systems.
 For larger samples the sample can be loaded into a basket and placed directly adjacent to the core before the reactor is started.
 Even larger samples can be placed inside our thermal neutron room located on the reactor floor.

-For analysis of activated samples the RINSC has two Germanium-Lithium (GeLi) and 6 High-Purity-Germanium (HPG) gamma-spectroscopy detectors available.
-The detectors are used to identify and quantify radioactive isotopes present in solid, liquid, or gaseous samples.
+For analysis of activated samples the RINSC has a High-Purity-Germanium gamma-spectroscopy detector available.
+The detector is used to identify and quantify radioactive isotopes present in solid, liquid, or gaseous samples.

 The powder-diffractometer is used primarily for undergraduate instruction.
 It employs a mica monochromator and a custom collimator.
 The powder diffractometer has an angular resolution better than 1 arc min.
 The instrument is controlled by a local computer running software developed in house.

 The other diffraction instrument is a Small Angle Neutron Scattering (SANS) instrument.
 It employs a 2-dimensional position sensitive gas (3He) detector.
 This allows users to see a 2 dimensional histogram of the diffraction pattern.
 The detector and its shielding can be moved allowing a wide range of angles and orientations to be achieved.
 It is controlled using software developed at Oak Ridge National Lab's